 Question 1.
-Review the Infographic provided on the Nova Webpage and summarize the key messages below.
+Review the Infographic provided and summarize the key messages below.
 In your group, discuss the most compelling message and explain how it influences the choices you make when driving (in) a car.

 www.science.org.au/curious/ australian-road-statistics